xdmvdlsvxz35927/notes/README.md

 # 2024-02-05
 - Today's programming wisdom is: "Premature optimization is the root of all evil." - Donald Knuth.
 This quote serves as a reminder that while efficiency is important in programming, it should not be prioritized too early in the development process.
 Instead, focus on writing clear, maintainable code first, and optimize only when necessary, based on data and identified bottlenecks.
 It's about striking a balance between writing good code and achieving optimal performance, ensuring you don't overcomplicate things or waste time optimizing parts that have little impact on overall performance.

+# 2024-02-06
+- Today's programming wisdom: "Simplicity is the ultimate sophistication.
+In software engineering, strive to write clean, readable, and maintainable code.
+Always remember that code is read far more often than it is written.
+Optimize for clarity and understandability first, and performance second.
+And, as you tackle complex problems, break them down into smaller, manageable modules or functions.
+This not only makes your code easier to reason about but also promotes reusability, which can save time and effort in the long run."

+In essence, invest in writing good-quality code that is simple yet powerful, and embrace the SOLID principles, DRY (Don't Repeat Yourself), KISS (Keep It Simple, Stupid), and YAGNI (You Aren't Gonna Need It) approaches to programming.